know-ai/PyIAC/README.md

 *However, since Process A started its transaction thinking that the satrting balance was $2.000, it would unwittingly leave us bonus-less when it updates our final bank balance to $1.000.
 This is a prime example of a race condition within our software, and it's a very real danger always waiting to strike us in the most unfortunate ways.*

-So, **this problem is solved with PyHades with its read/write methods in a safe-thread mechanism.**
+So, **this problem is solved with PyIAC with its read/write methods in a safe-thread mechanism.**

 Let's take a look at what happened in closer detail.
 If we look at the following table, we'll see the ideal flow of execution for both Process A and Process B: